Byron/gitoxide/etc/discovery/odb.md

 _(assumption is 50.000 * 5 pushes and 10 fetches and 2.5 clones)_.
 Most client-side push operations are sending just 1 or 2 commits with a couple of changes, averaging pack sizes of about 20 objects for a total of 5.000.000 new objects per day or an average of ~208.000 per hour.
 Only 1 branch is typically updated for 250.000 per day or ~10400 per hour.

-After each receive-pack was run and the client connection was informed of success, a background job is started to push the changes using the git protocol to a a sibling server which also takes part in serving clients and also pushes its changes to this server (the writes caused by it are already part of the above measurements).
+After each receive-pack was run and the client connection was informed of success, a background job is started to push the changes using the git protocol to a sibling server which also takes part in serving clients and also pushes its changes to this server (the writes caused by it are already part of the above measurements).

 `git-maintenance` runs every 5 minutes using the built-in scheduling mechanism to repack references, place loose objects into packs, create and update reverse index caches